Need to know

 As an independent expert tester of many of the products being slapped with EOFY markdowns, CHOICE is uniquely able to shine a light on the actual quality of what's being sold.

-Read on to find some of the best deals we've spotted so far on products our experts have tested and recommend (available exclusively for CHOICE members).
+Read on to find some of the best deals we've spotted so far on products our experts have tested and recommend (available exclusively to CHOICE members).
 But first, we'll reveal the deals we've seen that look like attempts by retailers to clear out dud stock.

 On this page: